-- Bird Introduction: Introduction to both pigeon and quail.
+Introduction to both pigeon and quail.
 Your dog will start using the scent of the birds while hunting rather than depending on their sight.
 Your dog will identify cover and where to go to find birds.
 Exposure to varied cover at this stage prevents your dog from becoming overwhelmed in future situations in the field.
 Bird Introduction gets your dog excited about hunting and efficient with their nose.

-- Gun Introduction: When done properly, gun introduction is very simple.
+When done properly, gun introduction is very simple.
 Once a puppy is accustomed to birds and constantly thinking about birds we gradually introduce gunfire.
 Because your puppy is intent on finding and chasing birds, the noise of the gun does not negatively impact them and becomes an enjoyable part of the experience.